Joy of Cooking: First edition (1931)

 In 1931 Rombauer self-published The Joy of Cooking: A Compilation of Reliable Recipes with a Casual Culinary Chat with more than 500 tested recipes and related commentaries.

 The book was illustrated by Rombauer's daughter, Marion Rombauer Becker, who directed the art department at John Burroughs School.
-Working weekends during the winter of 1930–31, Marion designed the cover, which depicted Saint Martha of Bethany, the patron saint of cooking, slaying a dragon.
+Working weekends during the winter of 1930–31, Marion designed the cover, which depicted Saint Martha of Bethany, the patron saint of cooking, subduing a tarasque.
 She also produced silhouette cutouts to illustrate chapter headings.
 By 1932, a majority of the 3,000 copies printed by A.C.
 Clayton were sold.
-Rombauer began to look for a new publisher in 1932.
+Rombauer began to look for a publisher in 1932.

 Second edition (1936)

-After searching for a publisher and being rejected many times, the Bobbs-Merrill Company published an expanded (640 page) second edition on May 1, 1936.
-The company had limited experience with publishing cookbooks, and Irma Rombauer, similarly inexperienced in dealing with publishers, performed the negotiations herself without an agent or lawyer.
+After Rombauer had searched for a publisher and been rejected many times, the Bobbs-Merrill Company published an expanded (640 page) second edition on May 1, 1936.
+The company had limited experience with publishing cookbooks, and Rombauer, similarly inexperienced in dealing with publishers, performed the negotiations herself without an agent or lawyer.
 The resulting contract, in which Bobbs-Merrill was granted the copyright not only for the 1936 edition but also for the original 1931 version, resulted in many years of conflict between the author and the publisher.

 The 1936 edition differed from other commercial cookbooks of the era by its retention of the author's folksy comments and anecdotes, and its layout of the recipes.
 Instead of listing the ingredients for a dish at the top with preparation directions following, the recipes in Joy (1936) were presented by narratives, with the ingredients indicated as the need for them occurred, with each placed in boldface on a new indented line — thus preserving a conversational style throughout the recipe.
 This method came to be known as the "action method".
 These innovations, along with an aggressive marketing effort by Bobbs-Merrill, resulted in good sales.
 Joy reached the best-seller list in St. Louis and promoted as "the famous private cookbook" in the New York Times.
 By the end of 1942, the second edition had had six printings, and 52,151 copies had been sold.